 The VTS provider should consider how much information, from the available data, needs to be presented on the VTS display.
 The amount of information should not overload VTS Operators or cause confusion.

-A VTS display using radar and / or AIS should have the ability to default to a pre-set standard using integrated radar and / or AIS information as new targets are acquired.
-It should be possible to select AIS or radar targets separately, or to select a display using minimal symbology (i.e. radar target), e.g. in areas of extreme congestion.
-Apparent loss of such data from the display might create unexpected hazards that should be avoided.
+A VTS display should have the ability to a pre-set default setting of the presentation using integrated radar and / or AIS information.
+It should be possible to select individual settings depending on the traffic situation and the scaling of the display.

 The VTS system should have the capability to display radar video with all the traffic symbology turned off in order that the VTS operator may be able to check radar performance and that clutter settings and the modes of operation of the radar are properly adjusted.